 - Insert the sealed sterilization pouches into a steam-clave and run for 30 minutes.

-- Remove from the steam-clave and place it on a cooling rack until they can be put away.
+- Remove from the steam-clave and place on a cooling rack until they can be used.

-Remember guys, if you don’t have an ultrasonic cleaner, don’t worry!
-Just be diligent and clean any specs of tattoo ink or blood that may be on your equipment.
+Remember, if you don’t have an ultrasonic cleaner, don’t worry!
+Just be diligent and clean any specks of tattoo ink or blood that may be on your equipment.
 Be diligent and keep good habits.
-The pay off is a great reputation for cleanliness, and that means more customers.
+The payoff is a great reputation for cleanliness, and that means more customers.